Welcome to the R. Burrow page!!

 ABOUT "IN HANDCUFFS"

-Fictionalized memoir about the Methadone Clinic, addiction to methadone and heroin, the destruction of drug use, "primal addiction" of the child, power and control over your own life, the institutions and the characters, the love between a mother and son.
+Inside the Methadone Clinic.
+Addiction to heroin, methadone, and other opiates.
+The destruction to one's life.
+The "primal addiction" of the child, power and control over your own life, the institutions and the characters, the love between a mother and son.
 This book is a sequel to "The Tree Outside the Window."
 It answers the question, "What happens to Jill next?"

 ABOUT "GET OUT OF MY GRAPE FACTORY"